 Twitter has nowhere near the market penetration it once had, but it has kept a firm handle on its niche market.
 It's unlikely it will go anywhere anytime soon, though stranger things have happened.

 The outbreak of COVID-19 has changed so much about the world in which we live.
 Since many of these changes have meant relying on the internet for more than we used to, it should be no surprise that social media use has changed considerably during this past year.

 Here are some surprising stats about social media and the pandemic:

 Other Social Media Platforms

 We've spent a lot of time talking about Facebook, but there are other social media platforms.
-Indeed, Facebook will probably provide you with the best bang for your buck, but don't close the door to other options.
+Indeed, Facebook will probably give you the best bang for your buck, but don't close the door to other options.

-- We watch over 500 billion YouTube videos each day, which accounts for more than 1 billion hours of YouTube videos each day.
+- We watch over 500 billion YouTube videos daily, which accounts for over 1 billion hours of YouTube videos.

 - 400 hours of video are uploaded to YouTube every minute.

 - There are around 1.3 billion people who use YouTube regularly.